M66B/FairEmail/FAQ.md

 Matched identities can be used to color code messages.
 The identity color takes precedence over the account color.
 Setting colors is a pro feature.

+<a name="faq35"></a>
+**(35) Why should I be careful with viewing images, attachments and the original message?**

+Viewing remotely stored images (see also [this FAQ](#user-content-faq27)) might not only tell the sender that you have seen the message, but will also leak your IP address.

+Opening attachments or viewing an original message might execute scripts, that might not only cause privacy sensitive information to leak, but can also be a security risk.

 ## Support

 If you have another question, want to request a feature or report a bug, you can use [this forum](https://forum.xda-developers.com/android/apps-games/source-email-t3824168).